What’s New ?

 [1, 3, 3, 5, 6, 7, 8]

-Therefore, the overall complexity of the algorithm is O(m+n) where m is the number of elements in the input array and n is the range of input.
-In all the cases whether it be the best case, worst case or average case the time complexity of the algorithm is the same because the time complexity of the counting sort algorithm is not dependent on how many elements we store in the array. therefore, the time complexity of the counting sort algorithm is O(m+n)
+The time complexity of the Counting Sort algorithm is O(m+n) where m is the number of elements in the input array and n is the range of input.
+In all the cases whether it be the best case, worst case, or average case the time complexity of the algorithm is the same because the time complexity of the counting sort algorithm is not dependent on how many elements we store in the array.

 Conclusion